 2 bathrooms 95% complete (punchlist, barn doors and faucets left).
 Materials were not in yet (this was the 2nd or 3rd time we were waiting on her), but temps were installed.
 Left job for 2 weeks due to previously scheduled out-of-town job.
 Client fired us and refuses to pay for the 2nd bathroom or...
 Read more »

 "Substantial Performance" is the term you seek: "I ordered 100 flowers and you only brought me 95.
 I am not paying you."
 If a party "Substantially Performs" terms of contract, then payment is due, but payment may be prorated fairly.

 Your question shows why it is necessary to retain the services of a good lawyer.
 The practice of law requires a lawyer to examine the language of the statutes, and those related to the one in issue, and determine what your rights may be.
 This is the essence of the practice of law.
 I seriously doubt...Read more »

 My roommate for the past 3.5 months has been harassing me, and refuses to release me from the lease.
 She stands outside my room when I am home, pushes my door open, enters my room without permission when I am away ( I have footage), tells me I can no longer use her furniture (couch, table, trash...
 Read more »

 Yes, your roommate (co-signer on the lease) could sue you for breaching your obligations under the lease.
 You would have a defense that your co-signer made it impossible for you to stay.
 You might win.
 Whoever wins may recover attorney's fees.
-It would be in everyone's best interest to make a...Read more »
+It would be in everyone's best interest to...Read more »